Enacts GS Chapter 168B, The North Carolina Healthy Pregnancy Act.

 Establishes a civil action for enforcement of rights under the Chapter.
 Authorizes the court to award declaratory or injunctive relief and back pay of no more than three years prior to the date the action was filed.
 Also authorizes the court to award attorneys' fees to the substantially prevailing party.
 Establishes a three year statute of limitations, as specified.

 Sets forth provisions regarding construction of the Chapter.

-Applies to acts or omissions occurring on or after October 1, 2021.
+Applies to acts occurring on or after October 1, 2019.

 Bill S 558 (2019-2020)Summary date: Apr 5 2019 - More information